AshFoster/foodie-favourites/README.md

 ### Deploying with Heroku

-This project has been deployed using Heroku from a GitHub repository using the following steps:
+This project has been deployed using Heroku from the GitHub repository using the following steps:

 - Log into Heroku or create an account.
 - Create a new Heroku App with an approriate name and region.